SurniaUlula/wpsso-organization/readme.txt

 == Screenshots ==

-01. WPSSO ORG settings page for the WebSite (Front Page) organization &mdash; includes the WebSite name, alternate name, description, URL, logo image, banner image (for Articles), Schema type (Corporation, Educational, NGO, Performing Group, etc.), and social pages / Knowledge Graph for Google.
+01. WPSSO ORG settings page for the WebSite (front page) Organization &mdash; includes the WebSite name, alternate name, description, URL, logo image, banner image (for Articles), the Schema Organization type, an optional Organization place / location, and the Organization social pages for Google's Knowledge Graph.

 == Changelog ==